celehs/OptimalSurrogate/README.md

 - `data/dataexample_d.RData` with **discrete** surrogate marker

-Some code optimization has been performed to make the R programs run faster (see `code-ming`).
+Some code optimization has been performed to make the R programs run faster.

 - **continuous** example: 15.934 seconds (`dataexample-ming.Rout`) vs. 43.576 seconds (`dataexample-xuan.Rout`)